 11. TITLES – At the VWC final, the first male and female competitors with the highest score will be declared “Vertical World Circuit Champions”.

-11.2 PRIZE MONEY – The top three ranked athletes must attend the official podium / prize-giving ceremony at the Grand Finale to receive the prize-money.
+11.2 PRIZE MONEY – The top three ranked male and female athletes must attend the official podium / prize-giving ceremony at the Grand Finale to receive the prize-money.

 12. ANTI-DOPING CONTROLS – Anti doping controls may be carried out in any of the races according to the rules of each nation, (WADA) protocol and in agreement with the national federation concerned.